jadestobbe/API-Project/README.md

 ```
 ## Use the search bar to search up a summoners profile
 for example my user name in League of Legends is jadestobbe,
-other users include floofy and elusive
+other users include floofy, self divination, and elusive eko

 ## After searching for a Summoner and finding their profile you can see if they have won or lost their last 10 games